Frederick Miller (paediatrician): Career

 Working with Sir James Spence and Sir Donald Court, Miller conducted research into the causes of infant mortality and morbidity, either at home or at hospital within the population of Newcastle.
 At the time, the infant death rate in the UK was 62 per 1000 births.
 In modern terms this equates to the infant death rate currently seen in the most deprived parts of Africa.
 Both the prewar work and the work in the first years after the war, showed how infection was related to the emergence of the relation between the impact of disease and social deprivation, and this led in May 1947, to the trio, led by Spence, starting the Thousand Families Study cohort study in Newcastle.
 John Forfar described it best, in presentation of the James Spence Medal in 1987 thus:

 This was no short term study, but at the time, a unique long term study, published in three books of the pattern and incidence of childhood disease, particularly childhood infections in a total community.
 It was a study which brought together in a unified way many elements of the child health service, hospital paediatricians, child health doctors working in the community, nurses and health visitors.
 It was a lesson on how the child health services could be integrated, a lesson we have still not learned adequately today.

 In 1948, when the National Health Service was created, Miller was appointed as a consultant to the Royal Victoria Infirmary and Newcastle General Hospital, a position he held until 1974, when he retired.
 In 1955, Miller was recognised for his work into childhood poverty and disease in the north east of England, but being appointed Reader in Social Paediatrics at the University of Durham, an appointment that remains unique to this day.
 In 1966, while working as a Consultant for the World Health Organisation (WHO), Miller was asked to spend nine months in India to research and report on the teaching of Child Health in that country.
 Miller would eventually travel to India every year until 1984, to continue the development of the project and measure ongoing progress in Child Health.

 Contributions

 One of Miller's main contributions, was the study of Tuberculosis.
-When Miller started his paediatric career in 1934, Tuberculosis was a major scourge of the childhood, particularly in the poor in the north of England.
+When Miller started his paediatric career in 1934, tuberculosis was a major scourge of the childhood, particularly in the poor in the north of England.
 A child in Newcastle, indeed anywhere in the UK, who was diagnosed with TB faced a grim outlook.
 Millers working life covered a period of dramatic success, including discoveries, like the use of Streptomycin and changes to nutrition and general improvements to the health of the populace at large.
 Miller's achievements in this area were not inconsiderable, and by 1963, TB in children in Newcastle had become a rarity.
-Miller's research was written into a book that became the standard text on Tuberculosis, described below.
-In the 1980s, with the comeback of the disease, the book was updated by Sir John Crofton and Norman Horne.
+Miller's research was written into a book that became the standard text on tuberculosis, described below.
+In the 1980s, with the re-emergence of the disease, the book was updated by Sir John Crofton and Norman Horne.